steveredden/homebridge-kasa-lightstrip/README.md

     }
 ]
 ```

 * **platform** (mandatory): the name of this plugin
 * **accessories** (mandatory):  array containing the devices and their info:
   * **name** (mandatory): the name of the accessory to create
   * **ip** (mandatory): the IP address of the device
 * *debug* (optional): boolean to enable more verbose logging

-## Errors
+## Errors in Debug Logs

-Errors are expected due to the nature of the implementation:  Flooding your devices with `python-kasa` calls will result in several dropped connections.
-Just try to move the "Brightness" meter more quickly so it only attempts to set one value, etc!
+If you have enabled debug logging, erorrs like `ConnectionResetError: [Errno 104] Connection reset by peer` are common due to the nature of the implementation:  Flooding your devices with rapid `python-kasa` calls may result in several dropped connections!